ConceptaNjolima/MyTNTResources/Reference/SampleInteviewGuide.md

 * What items would you be interested in lending?
 * Do you participate in social media based sharing platforms?
 What do you like or dislike about that experience?

+Supporting questions

+* Why?
+* Tell me more about what you meant by..."
+* How did that make you feel?
+* What do you think that will do?

 Wrap up questions

 * Would you be willing to try this experience and borrow and lend from neighbors?
 Why or why not?